Mississippi Bounty Hunter Guide: Requirements and Steps

 Private Investigator/ Private Detective

-Working as a private investigator requires the ability to work on your feet and track down information and people in diverse circumstances.
+Working as a private investigator (PI) or private detective (PD) requires the ability to think on your feet and track down information and people in diverse circumstances.
 Mississippi is one of the few states that does not require you to have a license to work as a private investigator or detective; however, training or relevant experience will likely help you succeed if you decide to pursue this career path.
-Review our training recommendations for bail enforcement agents for more information.
+In addition, if you are working as a PI, you must likely register yourself as a business in the city or county in which you reside.

 Process Server

 Process servers locate individuals who are involved in court cases and deliver documents informing them of court actions.
-Similar to private investigators, Mississippi does not license process servers and you can work in this field as long as you are over 18 years old.
-This may be a good career option to gain experience in the fugitive recovery field as it requires similar skills but the work may be of a less physical nature.
+Similar to private investigators, Mississippi does not license process servers; you can work in this field as long as you are over 18 years old.
+This may be a good career option to gain experience in the fugitive recovery field as it requires similar skills.

 Training and Education Options in Mississippi

-It is not necessary to complete any specific college education to obtain your bail enforcement agent license, but higher education in any related area may be useful.
-It is possible to attend law enforcement training offered by the Mississippi Law Enforcement Officers’ Training Academy if you are over 21 years old, own your own firearm, and have a personal vehicle that can be used for training purposes.
-You might also consider attending a criminal justice or forensics degree program to learn more about the laws and legal systems impacting bail enforcement.
+It is not necessary to complete any specific college education to obtain your bail enforcement agent license, but higher education can be useful.
+For example, you might consider attending a criminal justice or forensics degree program to learn more about the laws and legal systems impacting bail enforcement.
 Two- and four-year degree programs are offered at colleges and universities across the state.
 Several examples of these programs are provided below.

 Coahoma Community College